sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/methods/passthrough.md

 Parameters
 ----

+**Note:** For the full list of parameters available for this method, see [Global parameters for methods](doc:method#section-global-parameters-for-methods).
+The following table only shows parameters most relevant to or specific to this method.

 | id                | value         | description                                           |
 | ----------------- | ------------- | ----------------------------------------------------- |
 | id (**required**) | `passthrough` | bypass the Method object, and return an anchor. <br/> |